Stephen137/customer_lifetime_value/README.md

 ## 1. Project Overview

-My starting point for this project is to frame two common business problems faced by the [Google Merchandise Store](https://shop.googlemerchandisestore.com/) and ecommerce businesses in general.
+My starting point for this project was to frame two common business problems faced by the [Google Merchandise Store](https://shop.googlemerchandisestore.com/) and ecommerce businesses in general.

-### Frame the business problem
+### Frame the business problems

 - What will customers spend in the next 90-days?
 (Regression)
 - What is the probability that a customer will make a purchase in the next 90-days?
 (Classification)

 In order to provide insights to these questions, we first need to :

-### Translate the raw data into meaningful visualizations and insights
+### Translate the raw data into meaningful insights

-- explore athe dataset to extract meaningful trends, patterns and anomalies regarding customer behaviour
+- explore the dataset to extract meaningful trends, patterns and anomalies regarding customer behaviour
-- visualize using plotly and plotnine
-- create additional RMF (Recency, Monetary, Frequency) to unlock hidden insights
+- create additional RFM (Recency, Frequency, Monetary) feautures to unlock hidden insights

 ### Use the insights to make future predictions